doronser/hyda/README.md

 # HyDA: Hypernetworks for Test Time Domain Adaptation in Medical Imaging Analysis

-This repository contains the official implementation of the paper: "HyDA: Hypernetworks for Test Time Domain Adaptation in Medical Imaging Analysis".
+This repository contains the official implementation of the MICCAI 2025 paper: "HyDA: Hypernetworks for Test Time Domain Adaptation in Medical Imaging Analysis".

 <p align="center">